-Depending on how surgery was performed, you will have to avoid any heavy lifting or strenuous exercise.
-Generally those who have open surgery will need 4-6 weeks to recovery while those who had the surgery laparoscopically will just need 1-2 weeks tops.
+Depending on how the surgery was performed, you will have to avoid any heavy lifting or strenuous exercise.
+Generally, those who have open surgery will need 4-6 weeks to recovery while those who had the surgery laparoscopically will just need 1-2 weeks tops.

 According to recent studies, many DS patients can expect to lose 75-80% of their excess weight.
 Nearly 10 years after weight loss surgery, some individuals have gained back 20-25% of the weight they lost.
 This makes the long-term commitment that much more important for those embarking on weight loss surgery.

 In terms of the malabsorptive part, there is a high chance for protein deficiency (anemia) and metabolic bone disease if the proper diet is not maintained.
 Patients will need regular blood work and labs to ensure that any deficiencies are detected quickly.
-DS surgery can lead to gas or flatulence issues in patients as well as loose stool.
+Duodenal Switch surgery can lead to gas or flatulence issues in patients as well as a loose stool.

 Related: Duodenal Switch in Mexico.